sga001/cinch/README.md

 **patch_active**: boolean flag stating whether to perform signature checks.

 **patches**: absolute path to the directory holding signatures (we call them patches in the source code).
-Each signature should be in a different JSON file.
+Each signature should be in a different file (see below for format).
+Cinch will automatically load all signatures in the given directory.

 **third_party_folder**: absolute path to the directory holding third party constraints.
 Each constraint should be in a different JSON file.

-Below is a sample config file.
+Below is a sample config file (JSON).

 ```json
 "red_addr": "192.168.1.100:8000",